-Both $S_N^1$ and $S_N^2$ reactions are well known in biological chemistry, particularly in the pathways for biosynthesis of the many thousands of terpenes (Chapter 6 Focus On).
-Unlike what typically happens in the laboratory, however, the substrate in a biological substitution reaction is often an organodiphosphate rather than an alkyl halide.
+Both $S_N1$ and $S_N2$ reactions are well-known in biological chemistry, particularly in the pathways for biosynthesis of the many thousands of plant-derived substances called terpenoids, which we'll discuss in Section 27.5.
+Unlike what typically happens in the laboratory, however, the substrate in a biological substitution reaction is usually an organodiphosphate rather than an alkyl halide.
 Thus, the leaving group is the diphosphate ion, abbreviated PPi, rather than a halide ion.
 In fact, it's useful to think of the diphosphate group as the "biological equivalent" of a halogen.
-The dissociation of an organodiphosphate in a biological reaction is typically assisted by complexation to a divalent metal cation such as Mg2+ to help neutralize charge.
+The dissociation of an organodiphosphate in a biological reaction is typically assisted by complexation to a divalent metal cation such as Mg2+ to help neutralize charge and make the diphosphate a better leaving group.

 Two $S_N1$ reactions occur during the biosynthesis of geraniol, a fragrant alcohol found in roses and used in perfumery.
 Geraniol biosynthesis begins with dissociation of dimethylallyl diphosphate to give an allylic carbocation, which reacts with isopentenyl diphosphate (Figure 11.15).
-From the viewpoint of isopentenyl diphosphate, the reaction is an electrophilic alkene addition, but from the viewpoint of dimethylallyl diphosphate, the process in an $S_N1$ reaction in which the carbocation intermediate reacts with a double bond as the nucleophile.
+From the viewpoint of isopentenyl diphosphate, the reaction is an electrophilic alkene addition, but from the viewpoint of dimethylallyl diphosphate, the process is an $S_N1$ reaction in which the carbocation intermediate reacts with a double bond as the nucleophile.